katia-e/0-stor/benchmark/README.md

 ## Benchmark orchestrator

 To collect data for an informative benchmark report we need to repeatedly run `zstor` servers and [`benchmark client`](../cmd/zstorbench/README.md) under multiple benchmarking scenarios and collect performance measures.
-Benchmark scenarios include parameters for `zstor` server and `zstor` client united in the orchestrator config.
+Benchmark scenarios represent combinations of parameters for the `zstor` server and client, being important for performance analysis.

 ### Orchestrator config file
 Config file for the `benchmark orchestrator` consists of two parts:

   * `template` represents the template of the config file for the [`benchmark client`](../cmd/zstorbench/README.md).

+ Number of `zstordb` servers is defined by `distribution_data`+`distribution_parity`, number of `etcd` servers is defined by `meta_shards_nr`.

+`iyo` contains token (`organization`, `app_id` and `app_secret`) for authentification via [`itsyou.online`](itsyou.online).
+If `ioy` is not given, `no-auth` flag is set for `zstor` server and no authentification is performed during the benchmark.

   * `benchmarks` contains information to build multiple benchmark scenarios.
 In case if `benchmarks` is not provided, the benchmark will run for a single set of parameters, provided in `template`.

  The config for each benchmark is marked by the `prime_parameter` and inside there can be an optional `second_parameter` defined.
 Inside both `prime_parameter` and `second_parameter` field the `id` specifies what zstor config field is being benchmarked.
 The `range` field specifies the different values for that zstor config field being used in the benchmarks.
 This structure allows for setting up the output format for the figures in the output file.

  If only `prime_parameter` is given, `orchestrator` creates a plot of the system throughput versus values in `range` of the `prime parameter`.
 If both `prime_parameter` and `second_parameter` are given, a few plots will be combined in the output figure, one for each value in `range` of `second_parameter`.

 Here is an example of the config file: